-Everyday practices to prevent colds, influenza and other respiratory illnesses can also protect people against coronaviruses, including COVID-19.
+Everyday practices to prevent colds, influenza and other respiratory illnesses can also protect people against COVID-19.
 Clark County Public Health recommends people take the following actions to keep themselves healthy:

 - Wash hands often with soap and water for at least 20 seconds.
 When soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

 - Avoid touching your eyes, nose or mouth with unwashed hands.